ozkalai/user-challenge/README.md

 You can see 15 users at initial page , after you clicked Load button you can reach 15 more for each click.

-If you are thinking you have a friend in this list a have a great news for you.
+If you are thinking you have a friend in this list I have a great news for you.

 Also you can use search input to find your friend by name.